Where To Eat

 Kouzina EPE restaurant – Old Town – Splanzia – a pleasant, airy, democratic restaurtant with a crowd that is young in spirit if not in fact.
 A good selection of Greek home cooking, excellent service and free dessert of panna cotta with caramel syrup (yum).
 They only occasionally serve chick peas cooked with minced meat, which is a terrible shame.
 Lunch only – closed Sundays.

 Chrisostomos – Old Town – East end of harbor – Highly rated and awarded restaurant serving mainly meat cooked in tradaitional wood fired ovens.
+Probably the best option for specifically Cretan food in the Old Town.
 Ingredients are traditional and of high quality.
-They do have their off days - when they are on form they are very good.
+Service can be a little spotty - especially when chasing the bill...

 Anna’s mezze restaurant - Old Town – Splanzia - perhaps Chania’s best mezze restaurant.
 After 10.00 pm in summer you will be joining the locals queuing for a table.
 Anna’s is that good, though there have been a couple of negative reports recently.
 Anyway, worth a little risk for their “married sausages” cooked in a mustard sauce.
 Also excellent pansettes (grilled belly of pork), fried potatoes, meatballs, courgette patties, etc. Not for the faint of heart or calorie conscious.
 Or those in a hurry – dishes come as they are prepared, there is one very hard working waiter, getting your bill can require patience.